ejthan/ember-cli-elessar/README.md

 ### Example with binding

-If the option bindModel is set to true the ranges will be created with the model attached
+If the option bindModel is set to true the ranges will be created with the model attached The model needs an attribute "range" which shows the range as array `[10, 20]`

 To attach the model to newly created ranges => check this example
 ```javascript